 ii.
 Property and other Taxes.

 Make sure the Seller has paid all the pending taxes.
-These should include property tax, corporation tax, and luxury home tax (see below), if applicable.
-The listing agent should ask the seller to produce a receipt and or certificate by the Municipality that the property is up to date on property tax payments.
+If applicable, these should include property, corporation, and luxury home taxes (see below).
+The listing agent should ask the seller to produce a receipt and a certificate from the Municipality that the property is current on property tax payments.

 iii.
 Condominium Sales.

-Especially in a condominium sale, the role of the real estate agent is very important.
-Often, condo administrations do not cooperate and this part of the due diligence is quickly forgotten.
+The role of the real estate agent is very important, especially in a condominium sale.
+Often, condo administrations do not cooperate, and this part of the due diligence is quickly forgotten.

-When the sale of a condominium is involved the HOA must provide a copy of the CC&Rs or bylaws (Reglamento del Condominio).
-Also, the Condo Association has to deliver, indicating that the condo unit that is being purchased is current with all fees and assessments.
-I also like to see a copy of the financial statement of the condominium to look at its financial situations.
-After all, at the purchase of a condo, the buyer is inheriting the association as well.
+When the sale of a condominium is involved, the HOA must provide a copy of the CC&Rs or bylaws (Reglamento del Condominio).
+Also, the Condo Association must deliver, indicating that the condo unit to be purchased is current with all fees and assessments.
+I would also like to see a copy of the financial statements and the last 2 or 3 minutes of the HOA meetings of the condominium to look at its financial situation.
+After all, when purchasing a condo, the buyer also inherits the association.
 Therefore, the buyer would not want to inherit their liabilities.

 iv.
 Home Inspections.

-Often, the Purchase Agreement specifies that a home inspection must be prepared prior to closing.
-Then the Real Estate Agent should coordinate the inspection with the Home Inspector and the Seller to ensure it is done well in advance of closing.
+Often, the Purchase Agreement specifies that a home inspection must be prepared before closing.
+The Real Estate Agent should coordinate the inspection with the Home Inspector and the Seller to ensure it is done well in advance of closing.
 This way, the Seller has ample time to correct any deficiencies that would delay closing.
-Then a 2nd home inspection can be done if wanted before closing.
+Then, a second home inspection can be done if wanted before closing.

 v.
 Review of Home Inventory.